nirkaufman/state-workshop-ref/src/app/solutions/lab_1/lab_1_instructions.md

-# LAB I : Post State
+# LAB I : Post PostsReducer

 - This feature enable you to create a post.
 - Each post goes through 4 states: DRAFT, IN_REVIEW, DECLINED, PUBLISHED